President Trump must be removed from office. He ginned up the insurrection and violence at the US Capitol. [editorial]

 We will not mince words.
 The MAGA extremists who stormed the Capitol on Wednesday are domestic terrorists and criminals.
 They smashed some of the glass windows of the historic building at the heart of our representative government and punctured the very heart of U.S. democracy.
 With disturbing ease, they took over the legislative chambers and vandalized the offices of House Speaker Nancy Pelosi.

-Lawmakers in the Capitol were forced to don escape gas mask hoods and hide, ceding parts of the Capitol to the criminal invaders.
+Lawmakers in the Capitol were forced to don escape hoods to protect them from tear gas and then hide, ceding parts of the Capitol to the criminal invaders.

-The pro-Trump extremists were marching at the behest of an American president trying desperately and illegitimately to cling to power — a president who dangerously had egged them on.
+The pro-Trump extremists were marching at the behest of an American president trying desperately and illegitimately to cling to power — a president who appallingly had egged them on.

 He targeted his own unflaggingly loyal vice president in a tweet even as domestic terrorists breached the Capitol barricades, and the vice president had to be hustled to safety by the Secret Service.